 5. University of Melbourne – Australia

-Popular Bachelor Courses for International Students in 2025
+Popular Bachelor Courses for International Students

 - Bachelor of Arts (B.A.): History, Psychology, Political Science, English Literature